Create Tiny Goals

 “All great achievements of science must start from the intuitive mind,” Einstein once told a friend, according to Psychology Today.
 “At times I feel certain I am right while not knowing the reason.”

-In keeping with the Einstein quote above, our culture tends to ignore the hope needed to create new ideas.
+In keeping with the Einstein quote above, our culture tends to ignore the goal needed to create new ideas.
 Real success is actually a process of learning, not one of trying to avoid failure at all cost.
 Hope transcends all of that noise and helps you to create future memories.Â